macieklamberski/frontkit/README.md

 # Frontline

 Frontline is a scaffolding for web projects.
-It creates a project structure, files and Grunt tasks which support modern workflows like CSS preprocessors.
+It creates a project structure, files and Gulp workflow which support modern workflows like CSS preprocessors.
 Built HTML, CSS and JS files are prettified and fully editable so clients can work directly with them if they wish.

 ## Requirements